Everyone

 All parties in an employment relationship have to act in good faith under the law.
 Good faith provides a basis for productive and ongoing relationships between employers, employees and unions.

-Other rules also apply to good faith in collective bargaining.
+Other rules also apply to good faith in The processes for negotiating collective agreements.